wuciawe/wuciawe.github.io/_posts/2017-09-21-notes-on-multiprocessor-programming.md

 to construct a wait-free or lock-free implementation of an object with consensus number n from an object with a lower consensus number.

+Atomic registers have consensus number 1.
+It is impossible to construct a wait-free implementation of any object with consensus number greater than 1 using atomic registers.

+Many, if not all, of the classical synchronization operations provided by multiprocessros in hardware can be expressed as read-modify-wirte (RMW) operations, or, as they are called in their object form, read-modify-write registers.
+A method is an RMW for the function set F if it atomically replaces the current register value v with f(v), for some f \in F, and returns the original value v.
+An RMW method is nontrivial if its set of functions includes at least one function that is not the identity function.

+Any nontrivial RMW register has consensus number at least 2.

+A set of functions F belongs to Common2 if for all values v and all fi and fj in F, either:

+- fi and fj commute: fi(fj(v)) = fj(fi(v)), or
+- one function overwrites the other: fi(fj(v)) = fi(v) or fj(fi(v)) = fj(v)

+A RMW register belongs to Common2 if its set of functions F belongs to Common2.
+Any RMW register in Common2 has consensus number (exactly) 2.

+A register providing compareAndSet() and get() methods has an infinite consensus number.

+A class is universal in a system of n threads if, and only if it has a consensus number greater than or equal to n.

+A class C is universal if one can construct a wait-free implementation of any object from some number of objects of C and some number of read-write registers.

+Any mutual exclusion protocol poses the question: what do you do if you cannot acquire the lock?
+There are two alternatives.
+If you keep trying, the lock is called a spin lock, and repeatedly testing the lock is called spinning, or busywaiting.
+The alternative is to suspend yourself and ask the operating system's cheduler to schedule another thread on your processor, which is sometimes called blocking.

+We consider a typical multiprocessor architecture in which processors communicate by a shared broadcast emdium called a bus (like a tiny Ethernet).
+Both the processors and the memory controller can broadcast on the bus, but only one processor (or memory) can broadcast on the bus at a time.
+All processors (and memory) can listen.
+Today, bus-based architectures are common because they are easy to build, although they scale poorly to large numbers of processors.

+Each processor has a cache, a small high-speed memory where the processor keeps data likely to be of interest.
+A memory access typically requires orders of magnitude more machine cycles than a cache access.

+When a processor reads from an address in memory, it first checks whether that address and its contents are present in its cache.
+If so, then the processor has a cache hit, and can load the value immediately.
+If not, then the processor has a cache miss, and must find the data either in the memory, or in another processor's cache.
+The processor then broadcasts the address on the bus.
+The other processors snoop on the bus.
+If one processor has that addrress in its cache, then it responds by broadcasting the adddress and value.
+If no processor has that address, then the memory itself responds with the value at that address.

+public class TASLock implements Lock {
+  AtomicBoolean state = new AtomicBoolean(false);
+  public void lock() {
+    while(state.getAndSet(true)) {}
+  }
+  public void unlock() {
+    state.set(false);
+  }
+}

+public class TTASLock implements Lock {
+  AtomicBoolean state = new AtomicBoolean(false);
+  public void lock() {
+    while(true) {
+      while(state.get()) {};
+      if(!state.getAndSet(true))
+        return;
+    }
+  }
+  public void unlock() {
+    state.set(false);
+  }
+}

+Each getAndSet() call is broadcast on the bus.
+Becauseall threads must use the bus to communicate with memory, these getAndSet() calls delay all threads, even those not waiting for the lock.
+Even worse, the getAndSet() call forces other processors to discard their own cached copies of the lock, so every spinning thread encounters a cache miss almost every time, and must use the bus to fetch the new, but unchanged value.
+Adding insult to injury, when the thread holding the lock tries to release it, it may be delayed because the bus is monopolized by the spinners.

+Now consider the behaviour of the TTASLock algorithm while the lock is held by a thread A. The first time thread B reads the lock it takes a cache miss, forcing B to block while the value is loaded into B's cache.
+As long as A holds the lock, B repeatedly rereads the value, but hits in the cache every time.
+B thus produces no bus traffic, and does not slow down other threads' memory accesses.
+Moreover, a thread that releases a lock is not delayed by threads spinning on that lock.

+The situation deteriorates, however, when the lock is released.
+The lock holder releases the lock by writing false to the lock variable, which immediately invalidates the spinners' cached copies.
+Each one takes a cache miss, rereads the new value, and they all (more-or-less simultaneously) call getAndSet() to acquire the lock.
+The first to succeed invalidates the others, who must then reread the value, cauing a storm of bus traffic.
+Eventually, the threads settle down once again to local spinning.

+This notion of local spinning, where threads repeatedly reread cached values instead of repeatedly using the bus, is an important principle critical to the design of efficient spin locks.